DLR-SF/FiwareResourcesKKS/README.md

 * Create new columns in Excel which will be filled with the KKS name parts (see configuration for output columns)
 * Moreover a meaning to KKS name will be assigned by filling column entity (meaning of function at kks level 1) and meaning (composed of *[\<Function\> \<Function-Nr\> \<Aggregate\> \<Aggregate-Nr\> \<OperatingRessource (optional)\> (\<Meaning Suffix / Suffix\>)]*)
 * Tags which doesn't fullfill requirements of KKS name system will be added at *Name* column and other columns remain empty
+* Entity and attribute names will be cleaned, so that their names are according to NGSI-LD rules

 </br>